AymericLPR/holbertonschool-simple_shell/README.md

 #Most used functions in Shell:

-	-`man + cmd`: Shows the manual entry for any given command.
+	-man + cmd: Shows the manual entry for any given command.

-	-`mkdir`: Creates a directory and accepts directory name as next parameter.
+	-mkdir: Creates a directory and accepts directory name as next parameter.

-	-`touch`: Creates a file or update a file.
+	-touch: Creates a file or update a file.

-	-`cat`: Concatenates the file and gives output on standard output.
+	-cat: Concatenates the file and gives output on standard output.

-	-`ls`: Display list of all files and folders in the current directory.
+	-ls: Display list of all files and folders in the current directory.

-	-`cd`: Changes the directory.
+	-cd: Changes the directory.

-	-`pwd`: Shows the present working directory.
+	-pwd: Shows the present working directory.

-	-`exit`: Quits the simple_shell program.
+	-exit: Quits the simple_shell program.